What Is Drug-Induced Psychosis? Signs, Causes & Treatment

 - Strong, inappropriate emotions or a noticeable lack of emotion

-- Hearing, seeing, or sensing things that others don’t
+- Hearing, seeing, or sensing things that others do not

-- Trouble telling what’s real from what isn’t
+- Trouble telling what is real from what is not

 - Sudden or extreme changes in mood